Slow-Goldstone mode generated by order from quantum disorder and its experimental detection: The model and two-steps order from quantum disorder analysis

-where sum over $\mathbf{q}$ is restricted to the 2BZ in Fig.1b.
+where sum over $\mathbf{q}$ is restricted to the 2BZ in Fig.\ref{fig:frog}(b).

 In the cold atom experiments, the total density $ n $ is given.
-Then the condensate density $n_0$ can be solved with a fixed values of $n$ and $U$ in Eq.\ref{n1}.
-Shown in Fig.3 is the condensate fraction $n_0/n$ as a function of $n$ and $U$.

-where one can see at $ U/t \ll 1 $, $ 1- n_0/n \ll 1 $ justifies the perturbation theory in the weak coupling limit.
-As $ U/t $ gets larger, away from the integer fillings $ n $, the system remains in the SF state, the ground state remains the 4-sublattice coplanar $ 90^{\circ} $ state in Fig.\ref{degree90} with the 4 gapless linear modes.
-However their velocities in Eq.\ref{fourl} may not be precise anymore.
+Then the condensate density $n_0$ can be solved with a fixed values of $n$ and $U$ in Eq.\eqref{n1}.
+Shown in Fig.\ref{condensate}(a) is the condensate fraction $n_0/n$ as a function of $n$ and $U$. where one can see at $ U/t \ll 1 $, $ 1- n_0/n \ll 1 $ justifies the perturbation theory in the weak coupling limit.
+As $ U/t $ gets larger, at integer fillings $ n $, the system remains in the SF state when $ U/t $ is below a critical value [Fig.\ref{condensate}(b)], the ground state remains the 4-sublattice coplanar $ 90^{\circ} $ state in Fig.\ref{degree90} with the 4 gapless linear modes.
+However, their velocities in Eq.\eqref{fourl} may not be precise anymore, when near $ (U/t)_c $.